loning/the-math/docs/psi-collapse-zfc/chapter-03-collapsing-zfc-from-psi-structural-genesis.md

 ### 3.2.2 The First Distinction

-Consciousness makes its first observation by distinguishing:
+Observer makes its first observation by distinguishing:
 - ψ (the observer)
 - ψ(ψ) (the act of observation)
 - The result of observation